FlippingACoin/FlippingACoin.github.io/index.md

   color: #666;
 ">
 © 2026 FlippingACoin.<br>
-This site is based on personal understanding and may contain errors or omissions.
+This site is based on personal understanding and may contain errors or omissions.[br] [about](https://flippingacoin.github.io/verify-910)
-[about](https://flippingacoin.github.io/verify-910)
 </footer>